skiadas/DataWranglingCourse/notes/rest.md

 This may seem like a minor point, but it has some important consequences.
 In earlier days, before some of these notions were crystallized, GET requests were often used to delete resources.
 For instance a GET request to "/yourresourceURI/delete" would delete the resource.
 Around the same time some of the popular browsers attempted to speed up your work by following via GET any links in a webpage, and prefetching them so they can show them to the user faster should the user click one of those links.
 These browsers had no way of knowing whether the GET request they made would end up deleting something or not.
 Disaster ensued. *We need to be able to trust that GET operations are safe, so that we an perform them as a way of prefetching without worrying about changing server data*.

 Idempotence is a slightly different idea.
 An operation is **idempotent**, if repeating it has no effect.
 Sending two identical DELETE requests for example should result in the second request doing nothing; the resource was already deleted from the first request.
 In general we expect GET, HEAD, DELETE and PUT to all be idempotent.
 This allows clients to safely send such a request a second type and not worry about the effect to the server.

+THe idempotence of PUT should be kept in mind.
+PUT creates or replaces a resource, it does not update it in the way that POST does.
+You can send a PUT request multiple times and expect the effect to be the same as if you used it once, in the same way that having multiple "x=5" assignments is the same as having only one such assignment.
+By contrast, POST is more analogous to a "x++" statement.
+Multiple POSTs could have accumulated effects.